sergio-garkusha/Promin-App/README.md

 -------
 ### Roadmap
-1. Let's develop bare screens first
+1. Let's develop bare screens first ✔️
-2. I will add react-navigation component later
+2. I will add react-navigation component later ✔️
-3. Let's use hard-coded text, then we can source it from somewhere
+3. Let's use hard-coded text, then we can source it from somewhere ✔️
-4. Use designs and graphics similar to official Ukrainian sites
+4. Use designs and graphics similar to official Ukrainian sites ✔️
-5. After all text screens are done, let's work on caching and sourcing
+5. After finish all the screens ⬅️ YOU ARE HERE
+6. Caching and sourcing for texts
+7. 🔜 Release 1
-6. Videos for kids
+8. Videos for kids

 --------